In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 Specifically, it uses non-removable antennas that can rotate around but can only open about 300 outward.
 Its Aura RGB light on top now has more exciting and eye-catching patterns.

-And finally, it has its ports and button moved around a bit to be more practical.
+Finally, it has its ports and buttons moved around a bit to be more practical.

 Asus GT-AX11000 Pro: Detail photos